Spanish–Ottoman Wars: Spanish counter-offensive (1529–1541)

-The year 1541 marked the peak of Spain's attacks, which had been ongoing since 1529.
-After Barbarossa rejected the offer to take command of the Holy Roman Empire's navy, Charles V gathered a large navy (580 ships and 36,000 sailors and soldiers), and was devastated by a storm during the Algiers Naval Expedition of 1541, and suffered a great defeat in front of Algiers, which was defended by Hasan Ağa.
-Although 2 years later would be launched the Spanish expedition to Tlemcen (1543), in which Spanish force defeated Zayyanids from the Kingdom of Tlemcen (supported by Ottoman Algeria and Wattasid Morocco) and ended in a total success as Abu Abdallah VI was restored to the throne as a Spanish vassal.
+The year 1541 marked the peak of Spain's attacks, which had been occurring since 1529.
+After Barbarossa rejected an offer to take command of the Holy Roman Empire's navy, Charles V gathered a large navy (580 ships, along with 36,000 sailors and soldiers), but he was devastated by a storm during the Algiers Naval Expedition of 1541.
+He suffered a major defeat in front of Algiers, which was defended by Ottoman regent Hasan Ağa.
+However, two years later, the Spanish expedition to Tlemcen (1543) was launched, in which the Spanish force defeated the Zayyanids from the Kingdom of Tlemcen (supported by Ottoman Algeria and Wattasid Morocco).
+The expedition ended in complete success, as Abu Abdallah VI was restored to the throne as a Spanish vassal.